Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 How will we be notified of the results of the lottery?

 Notification will be made via email using the email address provided on the application.
 Families will receive either a placement offer or their student’s number on the waitlist.
-Please add the firstname.lastname@example.org email address to your list of safe emails so you can receive notifications.
-If you do not receive the confirmation email during the notification time frame, please check your spam and junk boxes before contacting us.
+Please add the email@example.com email address to your list of safe emails so you can receive notifications.
+If you do not receive the confirmation email during the notification time frame, please check your spam, junk and promotion boxes before contacting us.

 When can we expect to be notified and how long do we have to respond?

-Initial notifications for high school will be sent by the beginning of February 2020.
-Middle school notifications will be sent the beginning of March 2020.
+Initial notifications for high school will be sent by the beginning of February 2021.
+Middle school notifications will be sent the beginning of March 2021.
+Initial elementary school notifications will be sent by the beginning of April 2021.
+Please check your spam and junk email box during this time.

-How long do we have to accept an Open Enrollment placement?
+How long do we have to accept an Open Transfer placement offer?

-Families will be given one week to accept an Open Enrollment placement.
-If there is no reply or the spot is declined the spot will be offered to the next student on the waiting list.
+Families will be given one week to accept an initial Open Transfer placement offer.
+If there is no reply or the spot is declined the spot will be offered to the next student on the waitlist.

-What happens if we are placed on a waiting list?
+What happens if we are placed on a waitlist?

-If your student is placed on a waiting list, please plan on attending your neighborhood school.
-If space becomes available, Student Placement will contact families immediately to get students in their schools as soon as possible.
+If your student is placed on a waitlist, please plan on attending your attendance area school.
+If space becomes available Student Placement will contact families immediately with a placement offer, it is important to get students in their schools as soon as possible.

 No. Transfer Requests are not part of this process.
 If you feel there is a specific reason that your student needs to be transferred, please work with your student’s current principal who will work with Student Placement.